 WeWork has had quite the year in what is shaping up to be quite the decade for the New York-based workspace provider.

-Its latest infusion of capital was a $500 million round, which WeWork plans to use to expand in Southeast Asia and Korea, per reports.
-It's acquisition of Spacemob—announced this week—a co-working space provider based in Singapore, will help to expedite the strategic expansion.
+In July, WeWork secured $500 million from SoftBank and Hony Capital to expand in Southeast Asia and Korea, per reports.
+It's acquisition of Spacemob—announced the same week—a co-working space provider based in Singapore, would help expedite the strategic expansion.

 We’ve been tracking the company’s fundraising efforts since the very beginning.
 Here’s a timeline of WeWork’s rise to riches, per PitchBook data.